Maras13/git_playground/advanced/README.md

 # 🧙‍♂️ Advanced Git Wizardry: Exercises to Master Version Control 🛠️

 Congratulations, Git master-in-training! 🎓 You're about to embark on a journey through the labyrinth of advanced Git techniques.
-Let’s push (pun intended) your skills to the next level! 🚀
+Let’s push your skills to the next level! 🚀

 ---